cuckoong/fish_llr/Figures/Report.md

 ### Summary
 * Conclusion (1) : Response to sudden light ON is not affected by EM radiation
-* Conclusion (2) : Adaptation time after light ON is not affected by EM radiation
+* Conclusion (2) :
+   1) After startle response, the high level EM group (SAR=2W/kg) adapts slower on 5dpf and faster on 6dpf than the control group.
+   2) Low EM radiation (SAR=1.6W/kg) has a faster adaptation time than control on 6dpf.
+   3) Similar adaptation time between control and EM radiation on 7dpf and 8dpf.

-* Conclusion (3) : Active Bout counts and Active Bout mean duration after light ON is not affected by EM radiation
+* Conclusion (3) :
+   1) Both low and high EM radiation groups have a higher active bout count than the control group on 6dpf and 7dpf.
+   2) Both low and high EM radiation groups have a smaller active bout mean duration than the control group on 6dpf.
+   3) Both low and high EM radiation groups have a lower rest bout count than the control group on 6dpf.
+   4) Both low and high EM radiation groups have a smaller rest bout mean duration than the control group on 6dpf.
+   5) Differences between low and high EM radiation groups are gradually reduced on 7dpf, and almost disappeared on 8dpf.
+   6) Higher rest bout count and lower rest bout mean duration were found in the high EM radiation group on 5 dpf,
+<br> but the active bout count and active bout mean duration were not significantly different from the control group.
+<br> Frequent rest bout and shorter rest bout duration may also indicate increased vigilance or alertness.

 * Conclusion (4) : Adaptation time after light off is not affected by EM radiation

-* Conclusion (5) : Active Bout counts and Active Bout mean duration after light off is not affected by EM radiation
+* Conclusion (5) :
-* Conclusion (6) : Rest Bout counts and rest Bout mean duration after light off is not affected by EM radiation
+   1) For high level EM radiation, active bout count, active bout mean duration, rest bout count, <br> and rest bout mean duration are not affected by EM radiation.
+   2) However, the low level EM radiation group has a higher active bout count and a smaller active bout mean duration <br>
+on 7 dpf; and a lower rest bout count on 5 dpf; and a smaller rest bout mean duration on 5 dpf and 7 dpf.
+   3) The changes of active/rest bout and active/rest bout mean duration are not significant on 8 dpf for both low  <br> and high EM radiation groups.

 ### Discussion
-* Similar startle response and adaptation time after light ON means the zebrafish do not show vision impairment after exposure to EM radiation;
+* Similar startle response after light ON means the zebrafish do not show vision impairment after exposure to EM radiation;
-* But higher active bout counts and active bout mean duration after light ON could mean alert and higher anxiety and less rest bout counts and rest bout mean duration after light OFF could mean alert and higher anxiety;
+* Active/rest bout pattern after light ON implies higher vigilance and higher anxiety;
 * Most of the activities differences were in the 5-6 dpf, and the differences were not significant in the 7-8 dpf, which means the zebrafish can either adapt to the environment or recover from the exposure of EM radiation.